AshishDavid/RestaurantManagementSystem/README.md

 ## ABSTRACT:
 Restaurant Management System is developed to automate the daily activity of a restaurant.
 The purpose of this system is to provide a service facility to the restaurant workers and also to the customers.
 This restaurant management system website can be used by the employees in a restaurant to handle the clients, their orders, reservation and can help them easily find free tables or place orders.
 The services provided are
     -food ordering
-    -reserving a table by the customer through online -customer information management
+    -customer information management
-    -waiter information management
     -menu information management

 The main objective builds the system is to provide ordering and reservation service online to the customer.
 Each menu item has a name, price and associated recipe available.
 This way ordering and reservation will become easier.
 The user needs to register first, then they can access the other part of the site.